bSchnepp/Feral/sec/README.md

 	- Overwriting system configuration
 	- Theft of encryption keys
 	- User account theft
-	- ANYTHING THAT COULD POSSIBLY MAKE YOU LOSE SLEEP AT NIGHT.

 ## Ideology
 No level of "good enough" is acceptable: we should always assume there are flaws in the kernel that we need to mitigate.